docker/docs/engine/tutorials/dockerizing.md

 about several Docker commands:

 * `docker ps` - Lists containers.
-* `docker logs` - Shows us the standard output of a container.
+* `docker logs` - Shows the standard output of a container.
 * `docker stop` - Stops running containers.

 Now, you have the basis learn more about Docker and how to do some more advanced